LucianoCerullo77/LucianoCerullo77/README.md

 FullStack Student - Currently FrontEnd Developer(ReactJs)
 -----------------------------------------------------------

-I´ve been learning HTML, CSS And JavaScript for 4 months now, decided to learn because i´ve been in love with Computers and Software/Hardware stuff.
+I´ve been learning HTML, CSS JavaScript EMCAScript 6 And ReactJS for 8 months now, decided to learn because i´ve been in love with Computers and Software/Hardware stuff.
 I hope to get a great Job while i keep learning what i love.

 * 🌍  I'm based in Buenos Aires, Argentina
 * ✉️  You can contact me at [lucianonicolas10@gmail.com](mailto:lucianonicolas10@gmail.com)